Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Does LIVX Produce Much Cash Relative To Its Debt?

 LIVX has built up its total debt levels in the last twelve months, from US$8.6m to US$15m , which includes long-term debt.
 With this growth in debt, LIVX currently has US$14m remaining in cash and short-term investments to keep the business going.
 We note it produced negative cash flow over the last twelve months.
 As the purpose of this article is a high-level overview, I won’t be looking at this today, but you can assess some of LIVX’s operating efficiency ratios such as ROA here.

-Can LIVX service its debt comfortably?
+Can LIVX pay its short-term liabilities?

 - Future Outlook: What are well-informed industry analysts predicting for LIVX’s future growth?
 Take a look at our free research report of analyst consensus for LIVX’s outlook.

 - Valuation: What is LIVX worth today?
 Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether LIVX is currently mispriced by the market.